MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

+## Version 113.0.xxxx.xx: May xx, 2023

+Fixed various bugs and performance issues.

+### Feature updates

+- **Open in Microsoft Edge option (iOS only).** This option is available for saving files to OneDrive.

+- **Net-export supports open-in (iOS only).** This option now supports open-in instead of using the native mail app.

+- **Shared Device Mode (SDM) for Edge mobile.** Generally available for Android.

 ## Version 112.0.1722.54: April 19, 2023